 Instead of being all things to all users, this little how-to assumes the following:

-- You are a Windows XP user who is curious about computer programming;
+- You are a Windows user who is curious about computer programming;

 Back already?
 Never left?
 Okay, proceed.